Death Valley – caching water and visiting the pupfish

 Planning the next leg of the Desert Trail has been a particular challenge this year.
 Last year I left off where Sheep Canyon empties into Badwater Basin, near the southern end of Death Valley National Park.

-As you may know, there’s not much water in Death Valley, so this route requires several caches.
+As you may have heard, there’s not much water in Death Valley.
+This route requires several caches.
 That’s OK.

 But the flooding last summer washed out a number of the roads that I needed to set caches along the route.
 Following the “official” DT route would require water carries of 50 miles and more — 12-15L.
 Not really up for that.

-But there is nothing particularly sacred about the canonical DT route, as so few people hike it anyway.
+But there is nothing particularly sacred about the canonical DT route.
+Few people hike it anyway.
 It’s just a route that works to get you north through the Mojave.
 It is not the only possible pathway.

 So I spent the winter plotting out a more-plausible route that would not require such heinous water carries.
 I’d hoped to incorporate the Saline Valley Hot Springs into a route, but I could not sketch one out that did not 1) require a 50-mile water carry and 2) traverse some very rugged country that could be slow going.